 Our aim is to provide post-operative pain control with minimal side effects and to reduce pain to an acceptable level for each individual patient.

-- The clinical nurse specialists assess and review patients on a daily basis throughout the hospital.
+- The clinical nurse specialists assess and review patients daily throughout the hospital

 - We help ensure patients receive multimodal analgesia to maximise their pain relief and minimise side effects

 - We oversee the use of modern analgesic techniques including epidurals, regional anaesthetic infusions and patient-controlled analgesia (PCA)

 - The team conducts two ward rounds a week to review routine patients and ward referred patients who need our specialist input

 - We also provide an acute pain follow up clinic for patients who have been discharged on short term analgesia following surgery.
 Consultations or telephone follow-ups may also be offered to patients who require further pain management

 - The service also provides regular education and teaching to doctors, nurses and other healthcare professionals.
 This includes delivering the Essential Pain Medicine module from the Faculty of Pain Medicine

 - The service has designated link nurses to cascade information and training to the wards.
 We facilitate quarterly link nurse educational meetings on topical subjects